Selenium: The Tool That Defined Browser Automation

 Selenium RC (Remote Control, 2005)

-Paul Hammant, another ThoughtWorks developer, solved the same-origin problem by creating Selenium RC.
-It introduced a proxy server that sat between the browser and the test code, injecting JavaScript and relaying commands.
+Paul Hammant, another ThoughtWorks developer, had been advocating for open-sourcing Selenium and developing a "driven" mode to work around same-origin limitations.
+The result was Selenium RC: a proxy server that sat between the browser and the test code, injecting JavaScript and relaying commands.

 Selenium IDE (2006)